A NEW portrait of the Queen painted by Irish painter Colin Davidson has been unveiled by the monarch in London.

 "This isn't just my interpretation of the Queen, this is an Irishman's interpretation of the Queen," he said.

-"I have witnessed over many years the Queen's actions in advancing healing within the Anglo-Irish relationship."That does inform the weight of the painting and it informs my attitude to it as well.”
+"I have witnessed over many years the Queen's actions in advancing healing within the Anglo-Irish relationship.

 The portrait, measuring almost four by five feet, depicts the Queen wearing a turquoise Karl Ludwig day dress.